jrebillat/Proper/proper/README.md

 The *property key* value is the key of the corresponding container property, set on at least one @Require somewhere.
 The container property must have a content value compatible with the field property.
 The *bidirectional* parameter is optional and set to *false* by default.
 If set to true, the bind is bidirectional.
 By default or set to false, the bind will be from container property to field property.

+## Named containers
+It is sometimes easier not to have to worry about containers and work only with elements.
+You can achieve this with the named containers : containers instantiated automatically and stored in a map, to be referenced afterwards by their name.

 ## Simple example
 This is a simple basic (and useless) example that convert a integer in long and a long to double to print it.